pydata/xarray/doc/indexing.rst

     da[ind_x, ind_y]  # orthogonal indexing
     da[ind_x, ind_x]  # vectorized indexing

-If you just provide slices or sequences, which do not have named-dimensions, they will be understood as the same dimension which is indexed along.
+Slices or sequences, which do not have named-dimensions, as a manner of fact, will be understood as the same dimension which is indexed along.

 .. ipython:: python

     # Because [0, 1] is used to index along dimension 'x',
     # it is assumed to have dimension 'x'
     da[[0, 1], ind_x]

 Furthermore, you can use multi-dimensional :py:meth:`~xarray.DataArray` as indexers, where the resultant array dimension is also determined by